 After your meal, you should stop by Lolli & Pops.
 A classically themed candy shop, filled with so many sweet treats, you’ll have to take some home with you.
 TIP: the friendly folks at Lolli & Pops will let you sample pretty much anything, so don’t be afraid to ask!

 Day two begins with an extravagant brunch at a Seattle classic.
 13 Coins has been serving the Seattle area with 24 hours of breakfast, lunch, and dinner since 1967.
 With some hilarious chefs and friendly staff, and an enormous menu with everything from their famous omelets, to Australian cold-water rock lobster, everyone in your party is sure to leave full and satisfied.
-After a hearty brunch, head over to The Scotch & Vine and sample some 250-plus artisan wines and scotches.
-TIP: ask for a personalized tasting to learn more about scotch!

 The day only gets better, as your next stop should be Seattle Chocolate for their Experience Chocolate factory tour.
 The favorite purveyor of delectable delights only recently opened their factory for tours and it does not disappoint.
 You’ll get to see how the chocolate is made from start to finish and yes, there are plenty of choco-samples to go around.